 Luckily, the end was near.
 I waved the wall goodbye and headed towards the village of Mutianyu.
 Or so I thought.
 Suddenly I found myself on the wall again and on another series of downward steps.
 A bit further, I left the Wall again, for real this time, but not without one last -but endless- flight of stairs that took me all the way down the mountain.
 Exiting through the gate in Mutianyu meant this adventurous hike had come to an end.
 Immediately, another urgent mission presented itself: Where could I buy a gallon of water and cold beer?

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Jiankou using the map below!